Release Date: November 22, 2013

 BUFFALO, N.Y. – Michelle A. Van Gheem, research compliance and compliance manager of GE Healthcare, General Electric Co. in Wauwatosa, Wis., has been named director of research compliance at the University at Buffalo.

-The announcement was made by Alexander Cartwright the vice president for research economic development.
+The announcement was made by Alexander Cartwright, UB vice president for research and economic development.

 Cartwright said that Van Gheem’s expertise and experience stood out amid an exceptionally talented group of candidates during a national search.